Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Preliminaries

 \prg{Setup.} We model users as having time-indexed preferences $\pref_t \in \R^d$, which assign a scalar value to every possible item of content $\choice \in \R^d$: the value to the user derived from the engagement with item $\choice_t$ under $\pref_t$ is modeled as being given by $\rew_t(\pref_t) = \pref_t^T \choice_t$.
 The user's preferences $\pref_t$ together with other variables constitute the user's \textit{internal state} $\is_t$, which comprises a sufficient statistic for their long-term behavior, but which our method will not explicitly model.
 At every time step the user sees a slate $\slate_t$ (a list of items) produced by a recommender policy $\pi$, and chooses an item $\choice_t$.
 The policy $\pi$ maps history of slates and choices so far, $\slate_{0:t}, \choice_{0:t}$, to each new slate $\slate_{t+1}$: that is $\slate_{t+1} \sim \pi(\slate_{0:t}, \choice_{0:t})$.
 Upon making a choice, the user's internal state updates to $\is_{t+1}$.

 \prg{User choice model.} We are interested in inferring and predicting preferences, which we do not observe directly.
 As such, we make an assumption -- justified in \Appref{appendix:choice_model} -- about how user behavior (the user's choice $x_t$) relates to their current preferences $u_t$: that is, we assume the form of $\Prob{\itemm_t = \evidence | \slate_t, \pref_t}$ is known.
+We also test how poorly our method would perform if such a model were mis-specified.

 \prg{Preference evolution as an NHMM.} The dynamics of the user's time-indexed internal state $\is_t$ -- which we don't assume to be known -- depend on the previous state $\is_{t-1}$ and on the last choice of slate by the recommender $\slate_t$ (which in turn depends on history because the policy $\pi$ uses history).
-This makes our setup a Non-homogeneous HMM (NHMM) \citep{hughes_non-homogeneous_1999, rabiner_introduction_nodate}, with hidden state $\is_t$ and time-dependent dynamics $\Prob{\is_{t+1}|\is_t, \slate_t}$ (the choice of slate $\slate_t$ by $\pi$ will affect the future internal state).
+This makes our setup a Non-homogeneous HMM (NHMM) \citep{hughes_non-homogeneous_1999, rabiner_introduction_nodate}, with hidden state $\is_t$ and time-dependent dynamics $\Prob{\is_{t+1}|\is_t, \slate_t}$ (the slate $\slate_t$ chosen by $\pi$ will affect the next internal state).
 See \Appref{appendix:nhmm} for more information.
-We will be using the NHMM inferences as an oracle benchmark for our methods' performance.
+We will be using the NHMM inferences as an oracle benchmark for performance.